'Killers Of The Flower Moon' OTT Release Date: When And Where Can You Watch The Scorsese Epic?

 What is the ‘Killers of the Flower Moon’ OTT release date?

 Before the film’s OTT release, Apple and Paramount Home Entertainment are making Killers of the Flower Moon available for renting or digital purchase starting from December 5.
-As such, you should be able to rent or purchase the film starting this week through all major streaming platforms including Amazon Prime Video.
+As such, you should be able to rent or purchase the film starting this week through streaming platforms like Amazon Prime Video.

 Meanwhile, check out the trailer for ‘Killers of the Flower Moon’ below: